 — Zoox (@zoox) January 11, 2018

 Levinson strongly believes 95% of accidents could be avoided with a self-driving car.
 According to him, AI could deal with the 5% left, but we will have to wait a bit longer to see it in operation.

-A solution to drastically reduce road injuries and fatalities, a more practical and enjoyable way to travel, an environment-friendly microbus, a talented multidisciplinary team, as well as Kentley-Klay and Levinson’s complementary skills, are the robotics company’s recipe for success.
+A solution to drastically reduce road injuries and fatalities.
+A more practical and enjoyable way to travel.
+Add to this an environment-friendly microbus.
+And a talented multidisciplinary team, as well as Kentley-Klay and Levinson’s complementary skills.
+This is the robotics company’s recipe for success.